CodeCrashStudios/CodeCrashStudios/README.md

 ## I'm an idie game programmer based out of the United States.

 <br />
  I love to make games and tinker with others code!
-My main hobbies include makeing games, playing around in unity, and modding the popular game Minecraft!
+My main hobbies include making games, playing around in unity, and modding the popular game Minecraft!

 ### Languages and Tools: